CaptainDra/Transformer_CH-EN/README.md

-# Transformer_CH-EN
+# Translator_CH-EN
-This is a Chinese-English transformer demo, refferred to the thesis:[Attention Is All You Need](https://arxiv.org/abs/1706.03762).
+This is a Chinese-English Translator demo, refferred to the thesis:[Attention Is All You Need](https://arxiv.org/abs/1706.03762).
 I tried to build rebuild a model as the thesis mentioned, and make a simple user interface for the application, the UI like this:

 <img src="pic/UI.png" width = 650/>